 The Catalog services are comprised of the software programs responsible for maintaining the file indexes and volume databases for all files backed up.
 The Catalog services permit the system administrator or user to quickly locate and restore any desired file.
 The Catalog services sets Bacula apart from simple backup programs like tar and bru, because the catalog maintains a record of all Volumes used, all Jobs run, and all Files saved, permitting efficient restoration and Volume management.
-Bacula currently supports three different databases, MySQL, PostgreSQL, and SQLite, one of which must be chosen when building Bacula.
+Bacula currently supports three different databases, MySQL, and PostgreSQL one of which must be chosen when building Bacula.

-The three SQL databases currently supported (MySQL, PostgreSQL or SQLite) provide quite a number of features, including rapid indexing, arbitrary queries, and security.
-Although the Bacula project plans to support other major SQL databases, the current Bacula implementation interfaces only to MySQL, PostgreSQL and SQLite.
+The two SQL databases currently supported (MySQL, and PostgreSQL) provide quite a number of features, including rapid indexing, arbitrary queries, and security.
+Although the Bacula project plans to support other major SQL databases, the current Bacula implementation interfaces only to MySQL, and PostgreSQL.
 For the technical and porting details see the Catalog Services Design Document in the developer's documented.